 Places to stay

-The places to stay listed below only represent a handful of the accommodation options available in Madagascar.
+The places to stay listed below only represent a handful of the accommodation options available in Madagascar holidays.
 We can also recommend and arrange accommodation to suit your personal tastes and budget.
-To start planning where to stay in Madagascar, talk to one of our destination specialists on 020 7590 0611.
+To start planning where to stay in Madagascar holidays, talk to one of our destination specialists on 020 7590 0611.

 Isalo Rock Lodge, Madagascar